dannieRope/Query_Folding_Challenge-30DQUERY/README.md

 ## Power Query Folding Challenge

 It is part of my goals this month, October 2023, to learn M code to help me clean and transform data in power query effectively and at ease.
-Finding a resources for me was not an easy one until I found this challenge #30DQUERY on twitter(X) initiated by @notaboutthecell.
+Finding resources for me was not an easy one until I found this challenge #30DQUERY on twitter(X) initiated by @notaboutthecell.

 The #30DQUERY challenge is about power query folding.
 But what does the power query folding mean?